Assassination of Admiral Coligny: Maurevert

 The notion of Maurevert acting independently is not a new one. de Bellièvre espoused it shortly after the massacre in an attempt to exonerate the king in front of the diet of Bâle.
-He argued that with Coligny having sworn vengeance against Maurevert for his assassination of Mouy in 1569, Maurevert had much to lose by Coligny gaining prominence on the kings council and did not need the Guise to drive him to attempt murder.
+He argued that with Coligny having sworn vengeance against Maurevert for his assassination of Mouy in 1569, Maurevert had much to lose by Coligny gaining prominence on the king's council and did not need the Guise to drive him to attempt murder.
 Diefendorf acknowledges this possibility among the plausible scenarios.
 Yet the logistics of the operation make an isolated attack hard to conceive of, even for a man of relative means like Maurevert.

 Maurevert was raised as a page in the household of François de Guise and was likely still in Guise' service in 1561.
 He had been an officer in a Protestant cavalry company in the third civil war.
 When his commander Mouy went to take care of 'his necessities' he followed him and shot him in the back.
 He then rode off with the corpse to the Catholic camp.
 Anjou rewarded him for this with 2000 crowns and inducted him into the Order of Saint Michel.

 In 1571 he signed over all his goods to his half brother de Foissy cutting off all his lawful heirs.
 Foissy was one of the Guise families most important servants in the region of Brie in which Maurevert lived.
 A wanted man he relied on the Guise for protection from Coligny and Mouy's family.

 A receipt from 1573 shows Guise offering to pay Maurevert a sum of 2000 livres annually until such time he received an equivalent royal pension.
 In 1581 a record shows that Maurevert received 2000 livres on 22 August 1575, the anniversary of the assassination attempt.
 By this time Maurevert was also in receipt of a royal pension of 650 livres.
 The fact Anjou upon becoming king paid him a royal pension puts his nickname of 'kings killer' in a new light.

 The consequence of Maureverts murder of Coligny's lieutenant Mouy finally caught up with him in 1583, when Mouy's son fatally wounded him.